Heavybullets8/HeavySetup/docs/scripts/cmd_to_container.md

 # You may not need this, if that is the case, comment it out, Then delete the `--container "$container"` in the last line below, chances are you don't need it.

-# Command to Pod here:
+# Command to Container/Pod here:
 command='php occ files:scan --all'